PearBlossom1130/FileNameSerializer/README.md

 # FileNameSerializer
-A command line tool for serializing file names
+A command line tool for serializing file names based on file creation date time.